Home Alone (franchise)

-Home Alone is a series of American Christmas family comedy films originally created by John Hughes, and directed by Chris Columbus (1–2), Raja Gosnell (3), Rod Daniel (4), Peter Hewitt (5), and Dan Mazer (6).
-The films revolve around the adventures surrounding children who find themselves alone during the holiday season and are faced with the challenge of defending their family's house or themselves from invading burglars and criminals.
+Home Alone is a series of American Christmas family comedy films originally created by John Hughes.
+Chris Columbus directed Home Alone (1990) and Home Alone 2: Lost in New York (1992), Raja Gosnell directed Home Alone 3 (1997), Rod Daniel directed Home Alone 4 (2002), Peter Hewitt directed Home Alone: The Holiday Heist (2012) and Dan Mazer directed Home Sweet Home Alone (2021).
+The films revolve around the adventures of children who find themselves alone during the holiday season, faced with the challenge of defending their family's house or themselves from invading burglars and criminals.

-The first three films were released theatrically by 20th Century Fox, while the following two made-for-television films were produced by Fox Television Studios, aired on the Disney-owned ABC.
+The first three films were released theatrically by 20th Century Fox, while the following two made-for-television films were produced by Fox Television Studios and aired on the Disney-owned ABC.
 Following the acquisition of 21st Century Fox by Disney, a sixth film in the franchise was produced by the newly renamed 20th Century Studios for the Disney-owned streaming service Disney+.
-Also, an R-rated seventh film, intended to be directed by Augustine Frizzell, entered development hell.

 Films

 Home Alone (1990)

-Home Alone is primarily a coming-of-age story about an 8-year-old boy named Kevin McCallister (Macaulay Culkin).
-He is the youngest of five children who is frequently bullied by his older brothers and sisters.
+Home Alone is primarily a coming-of-age story about an eight-year-old boy named Kevin McCallister (Macaulay Culkin).
+He is the youngest of five children who is frequently bullied by his older siblings.
 After events transpire between him and his family, he wishes that he had no family when his mother is punishing him for what he feels are unjustified reasons.
 She warns him to be careful what he wishes for and he ignores it.
 He wakes up the next day to discover that he is the only one left in the house.
 He thinks his wish came true and that he is finally alone without his obnoxious family.
 In reality, he was left home by mistake.
 His family is en route to France for a holiday trip.
 While his parents realize their mistake and scramble to get back to the United States, Harry and Marv, a pair of thieves known as the "Wet Bandits", attempt to burglarize the house.
 Kevin makes it seem like the house is not empty and fills the house with a collection of homemade booby traps.
 Kevin manages to trap the bandits and they get arrested, just as his family return home.
 The film became the highest-grossing film of 1990, grossing $476,684,675 worldwide.
-The film received positive reviews from critics.
-It was popular with audiences.
+The film initially received mixed reviews from critics upon release, although reception became more favorable over the years.
+It was widely popular with audiences.
 It was also nominated for two Academy Awards for Best Original Score for John Williams and Best Original Song for "Somewhere in My Memory", but lost to Dances with Wolves and Dick Tracy respectively.
 Macaulay Culkin's performance garnered him a Golden Globe Award nomination for Best Actor – Motion Picture Musical or Comedy, but lost to Gérard Depardieu for his performance in Green Card.